-Jilly: “Apart from the delight of making brides cry (but in a good way obvs), I am also privileged to give joy to people in other areas such as those who sadly have lost babies and want to remove hospital tubing etc, so they can see their babies as they would naturally have been.
+Jilly: “Apart from the delight of making brides cry (but in a good way obvs), I am also privileged to give joy to people in other areas such as those who sadly have lost babies and want to remove hospital nasogastric tubes, so they can see their babies as they would naturally have been.
 We are also often asked to add lost loved ones into modern photos, and there’s limited words to describe the joy in playing a part in having that emotional effect on somebody.

 Quoting Mark Twain; ‘If you do a job you love, you will never work a day in your life.’”